zack/slackbot/README.md

 1) In the git repo: `$ pm2 start src/app.js --watch`
 1) Your bot should now be able to respond to commands!
 1) To deploy the latest version, send the command `?deploy`.
 Check what version is running with `?version`.

+# Usage
+1) Commands are run using the ?command syntax.
+1) ?help for a list of commands
+1) There are also some (as of now undocumented) emoji interactions.
+Sorry!